 PERA salary growth assumptions were based on a service-related table.
-PERA mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on Pub-2010 General Employee Mortality table for General Employees Plan for males or females, as appropriate, with slight adjustments to fit PERA's experience.
+PERA mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on Pub-2010 General Employee Mortality table.
+The tables are adjusted slightly to fit PERA's experience.
 PERA benefit increases after retirement for retirees are assumed to be 1.25% per year for the General Employees Plan.
 The assumption for long-term rate of return on pension plan investments is based on a review of inflation and investments return assumptions from a number of national investment consulting firms.
 The review provided a range of return investment return rates deemed to be reasonable by the actuary.
 An investment return of 6.5% was deemed to be within that range of reasonableness for financial reporting purposes.

 TRA pre-retirement mortality rates were based on the RP-2014 white collar employee table, male rates set back five years and female rates set back seven years.
 Generational projection uses the MP-2015 scale.
 Postretirement mortality rates were based on the RP-2014 white collar annuitant table, male rates set back three years and female rates set back three years, with further adjustments of the rates.
 Generational projection uses the MP-2015 scale.
 Post-disability mortality rates were based on the RP-2014 disabled retiree mortality table, without adjustment.
-TRA cost of living benefit increases 1.0% for January 2020 through January 2023, then increasing by 0.1% each year up to 1.5% annually.
+TRA cost of living benefit increases 1.0% for January 2019 through January 2023, then increasing by 0.1% each year up to 1.5% annually.

-Actuarial assumptions used in the June 30, 2021, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2022, valuation were based on the results of actuarial experience studies.
 The most recent four-year experience study for the PERA General Employees Plan was completed in 2019.
 The assumption changes were adopted and became effective with July 1, 2020 actuarial valuation.

-The following changes in actuarial assumptions for PERA occurred in 2021:
+The following changes in actuarial assumptions for PERA occurred in 2022:

-- The investment return and single discount rates were changed from 7.50% to 6.50%. - •The mortality improvement scale was changed from Scale MP-2019 to Scale MP-2020.
+The mortality improvement scale was changed from Scale MP-2020 to Scale MP-2021.